This is an updated version of a previously published article that has been edited for clarity.

 Participants also desired “centralized and personalized organizational tools that empower instead of overwhelm”, yet for groups do not “centralize work around a single individual, making it easy for others in the workplace to take on their responsibilities if need be”.
-They seek administrative digital tools that enable “being able to see what others are doing versus waiting to be told”, helps them “stay relevant as many new voices enter the field”, supports “flexible, negotiated, ongoing practice(s)”, bolsters “feeling/being caught up”, are “not taxing, doesn’t drain my energy”, “organizes and consolidates information without making it feel like there are tons of files to navigate”, identifies and prioritizes “realistic expectations” and helps “know(ing) when you’ve done a good day’s work and when to call it a night”.
+They seek administrative tools that will help them “stay relevant” in the field, support flexible practice(s), “organize” and “consolidate” information without feeling overwhelming, identify and prioritize “realistic expectations”, and aid in “know(ing) when you’ve done a good day’s work and when to call it a night”.

-The software also fosters “ongoing, clear, honest, open, collaborative dialogue (where) everyone working on the project feels like they have a voice and has a platform/process for sharing it”, with “reminders (for upcoming tasks and opportunities) that are not jarring”.
+The software would also ideally foster “ongoing, clear, honest, open, collaborative dialogue (where) everyone working on the project feels like they have a voice and has a platform/process for sharing it”, with “reminders (for upcoming tasks and opportunities) that are not jarring”.
 Like a phone that “knew to look up times for commute home based on previous habits”, some hoped the software will track and learn from their “artistic habits” over time, being able to predict future habits for shows/schedules.
-Also, the user experience “doesn’t stifle creativity but helps develop it from fundraising and grant writing to evaluation”.
+Also, the user experience would not “stifle creativity but (help) develop it from fundraising and grant writing to evaluation”.

 By prompting “greater distinction between working hours and off-hours – and actually taking a lunch”, participants hoped the software will help with “dismantling burnout culture”, “prioritizing workplace culture over generation of multiple works – not spreading support too thinly”, and “setting ground rules or guidelines for respectful/healthy interaction and decision-making”.

-Desired features support increased efficiency in administration, HR / project / content / asset management, client relationship management (marketing, fundraising and social media management), analytics, arts administration literacy templates and resources, and more.
+Desired features support increased efficiency in administration, HR / project / content / asset management, client relationship management, analytics, arts administration literacy templates and resources, and more.
 Examples include: